JanNeuendorf/lorevault/README.md

 path = "subfolder/my_file"
 sources=["local/path","repo#commit:path"]
 ```
 The strings are then parsed into other sources.
+Currently, only local files and git-repos are supported.

 ### Tags
 Tags can be specified for conditional inclusion of files.